Perfect fifth interval

 Diminished fifth (tritone)

-Diminished fifth in musical notationA related interval is the diminished fifth, or tritone (abbreviated TT), sometimes referred to the devil's interval.
+Diminished fifth in musical notationA related interval is the diminished fifth, or tritone (abbreviated TT), sometimes referred to the "devil's interval" due to its dissonant sound.

 The sound of the diminished fifth is dissonant and the interval is used in few chords, but can be found in diminished chords.
 For example, Cdim which includes the notes C, Eb, Gb and Cdim7 which includes C, Eb, Gb, A.